Welcome to blue-ginger and our showcase for talented artists and craftspeople.

 mi-frame picture framing.
 These, together with our Summer House display space and the events that regularly take place, make blue-ginger a very special place to visit.
 We hope to see you soon.

 As we won’t be opening to the public for the foreseeable future, due to the Corvid-19 pandemic, but we have an amazing line up of fantastic artists’ work, we've quickly created an ONLINE SHOP for JUNGLE and Blue-Ginger Gallery.
 Please bear with us as we may have bugs and gremlins with the site, and the feasibility of posting items keeps changing, but know we're doing the best we can to bring you some cheer during this challenging time.
-Thank you for supporting for SUPPORTING OUR FREE LANCE AND SELF-EMPLOYED ARTISTS.
+Thank you for SUPPORTING OUR FREE LANCE AND SELF-EMPLOYED ARTISTS.

 Jungle ... collated by Tamsin Abbott